 As it’s the season for giving, a lot of people are keen to make charitable donations.
 But what are the tax implications?

 Organisations qualified to issue these certificates include so-called “public benefit organisations”, as set out in part II of the 9th Schedule to the Income Tax Act.
+They include organisations concerned with welfare and humanitarian causes, certain types of healthcare organisations, certain educational institutions and so on.

 There are other types of organisations with Section 18A status, including entities conducting research (say, technical, scientific or industrial).